How Fast Do Snowboarders Go On Average? Amateur vs Pro

 On average, snowboarders travel at around 25mph (40km/h).
 Most snowboarders will reach top speeds of between 20mph (32km/h) and 55mph (89km/h).
 Professional snowboarders can travel much faster, often exceeding 60mph (96km/h).
 The world record snowboarding speed is 126mph (203km/h).

-This article will help explain the average snowboard speed, how much faster a pro can go, and what you need to know about traveling faster this season.
+This article will help explain the factors that modify speed potential, average snowboard speed, how much faster a pro can go, and what you need to know about traveling faster this season.

 I’ve given you the short answer above.
 Now let’s check out the specifics!